thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 :white_check_mark: How to protect against or detect that technique:

 - *Architecture Control*: Have a Patch & Vulnerability process in order to regularly software updates to mitigate exploitation risk.
+- *Architecture Control*: Ensure that your distribution(s) is/are still supported and that vulnerability patches are created when vulnerability are released.

 For more information about that technique refer to [T1068 - Exploitation for Privilege Escalation](https://attack.mitre.org/techniques/T1068/)